Mark Cruea

 • Cruea, M. (2017).
 Business Models, Planned Obsolescence, Externalities: Examining the Virtual Hand of the Video Game Industry.
 In C. B. Hart (Ed.).
 The evolution and social impact of video game economics (31–46).
 Lanham, MD: Lexington Books/Rowman & Littlefield.

-Click here for current CV
+Click here for full CV